Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Case study: and impact on the CKM angle

 These findings show promising potential for the determination of $\phi_2$.
-We assess the potential impact from a $B \to \pi\pi$ isospin analysis that incorporates our projected results in addition to the existing inputs for three cases: (i) using all $B \to \pi\pi$ measurements available to date; (ii) combining all $B \to \pi\pi$ measurements available to date with the $S_{00}$ results expected from our method in a Belle II-like scenario based on the current 0.36 ab$^{-1}$ sample; and (iii) combining all $B \to \pi\pi$ measurements available to date with the projected $S_{00}$ determination for a Belle II-like scenario with 5\,\invab.
+We assess the potential impact from a $B \to \pi\pi$ isospin analysis that incorporates our projected results in addition to the existing inputs for three cases: (i) using all $B \to \pi\pi$ measurements available to date; (ii) combining all $B \to \pi\pi$ measurements available to date with the $S_{00}$ results expected from our method in a \belletwo-like scenario based on the 0.36 ab$^{-1}$ sample collected up to 2022; and (iii) combining all $B \to \pi\pi$ measurements available to date with the projected $S_{00}$ determination for a \belletwo-like scenario with 5\,\invab.
 We use values~of branching fractions for $B^0 \to \pi^+\pi^-$, $B^+ \to \pi^+\pi^0$, and $B^0 \to \pi^0\pi^0$ decays, $B$-meson lifetimes, and the \cp-violating coefficients $S_{+-}$, $C_{+-}$, $S_{00}$, and $C_{00}$ as inputs, following the analysis of Ref.~\cite{Gronau:1990ka}.
-We use $S_{00} = 0.65 \pm 0.75$ ($0.65 \pm 0.18$) in the 0.36 (5.0) ab$^{-1}$ sample for the unknown value of the mixing-induced \cp violation coefficient, in which the central value follows Ref.~\cite{Charles:2017evz} and the uncertainties are from Table~\ref{tab:projectedUnc}.
+We use $S_{00} = 0.65 \pm 0.75$ ($0.65 \pm 0.18$) in the 0.36 (5)\,ab$^{-1}$ sample for the unknown value of the mixing-induced \cp violation coefficient, in which the central value follows Ref.~\cite{Charles:2017evz} and the uncertainties are from Table~\ref{tab:projectedUnc}.
 We use known values for all other inputs~\cite{Banerjee:2024znd}.
-The Belle II results in Ref.~\cite{Belle-II:2024baw} are assumed uncorrelated with $S_{00}$.
+The \belletwo\ results in Ref.~\cite{Belle-II:2024baw} are assumed uncorrelated with $S_{00}$.
 While the details of the $\phi_2$ results depend moderately on these choices, the general conclusions are expected to hold.
 To assess the sole impact of our method, all inputs except for $S_{00}$ are kept unchanged in all scenarios, although the precision on most of them is expected to improve as well.

 Figure~\ref{fig:alpha_pipi} shows the results of the isospin analysis.
 Resulting $p$-values as functions of $\phi_2$ are displayed.
-Already with the current Belle II sample, the results enabled by our method would reduce the solution degeneracy from eight solutions to two, and would reduce the 68\% confidence-level interval around the solution favored by global fits.
+Already with the \belletwo\ sample collected up to 2022, the results enabled by our method would reduce the solution degeneracy from eight solutions to two, and would reduce the 68\% confidence-level interval around the solution favored by global fits.
 This demonstrates that a \ttag-based time-dependent analysis of $B^0 \to \pi^0\pi^0$ significantly improves the global determination of $\phi_2$.